werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_docker_executor.md

     ...
 ```

-## 2. Setup access for kubernetes cluster
+## 2. Configure access to the Kubernetes cluster

-Setup `WERF_KUBECONFIG_BASE64` secret environment variable in gitlab project with the content of `~/.kube/config` in base64 encoding. werf will automatically use this configuration to connect to the kubernetes cluster.
+Assign the `WERF_KUBECONFIG_BASE64` environment variable in the GitLab project a base64-encoded value from `~/.kube/config`. werf will automatically use this configuration to connect to the Kubernetes cluster.

-## 3. Configure project gitlab-ci.yml
+## 3. Configure gitlab-ci.yml of the project

-Basic build and deploy job for a project:
+Below is a basic build and deploy job for a project:

 ```yaml
 stages: